opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

 conv_dropout = mx.sym.Dropout(conv_concat, p = dropout)
 ```

-The output from the convolutional layer is passed to the recurrent component.
+The output from the convolutional layer is used in two places.
+The first is a simple recurrent layer.
 A gated recurrent unit is unrolled through q time steps.
 The output of the last time step is taken.
+If you're not solid on recurrent neural networks, check out [this awesome blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).

 ```python
 print("\n\t#################################\n\